johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/BuildingSites/BuildingASite.md

 ### Building out Components

-This section has many different components that can be built out.
+You can start building out components that have been identified as reusable or wait until template/page is built that needs that component.

 We recommend reading some of the following guides: